the-markup/Ad-Library-API-Script-Repository/README.md

 # Ads-Library-API-Script-Repository
-Ads-Library-API-Script-Repository is a set of code examples to help user/researchers understand how the Facebook Ads Library API works.
-It also provides a simple command-line interface(CLI) for users to easily use the Facebook Ads Library API.
+Ads-Library-API-Script-Repository is a set of code examples to help user/researchers understand how the Meta Ad Library API works.
+It also provides a simple command-line interface(CLI) for users to easily use the Meta Ad Library API.

 ## Setup